openservicebrokerapi/servicebroker/spec.md

 For a Service Broker to return an asynchronous response, the query parameter `accepts_incomplete=true` MUST be included the request.
-If the parameter is not included or is set to `false`, and the Service Broker cannot fulfil the request synchronously (guaranteeing that the operation is complete on response), then the Service Broker SHOULD reject the request with the status code `422 Unprocessable Entity` and a response body containing error code
+If the parameter is not included or is set to `false`, and the Service Broker cannot fulfill the request synchronously (guaranteeing that the operation is complete on response), then the Service Broker SHOULD reject the request with the status code `422 Unprocessable Entity` and a response body containing error code